 Emotional support animals are growing in popularity, but many people aren’t sure how to get an ESA letter.
 Fortunately, it’s relatively easy and the benefits of having one can be huge, depending on your needs.
-This article will teach you everything you need to know about emotional support animal letter, from how to get an ESA evaluation all the way to what you need to know about your rights when traveling with an ESA dog or cat.
+This article will teach you everything from how to get an ESA evaluation all the way to what you need to know about your rights when traveling with an ESA dog or cat.
 If you have any questions at all, make sure to check out the frequently asked questions section at the end of this article!

 What Is an ESA Letter?

 An emotional support animal letter is a document from a mental health professional, such as a psychiatrist, psychologist, or licensed clinical social worker.
 The letter is written on their professional letterhead and states that the person has been diagnosed with a mental health disorder and needs the emotional support of an animal.
 It also provides information about the person’s diagnosis and treatment.

 A letter does not need to be lengthy but should give enough information for the applicant’s physician or landlord to understand how having an emotional support animal would help treat their condition.
 Some examples of ways an animal could help someone with depression might include: interrupting isolation; providing companionship; taking care of basic living tasks like getting up in the morning; or being present during panic attacks.

 An ESA letter is essential if you want your pet to accompany you on public transit, stay in a hotel room with you, or go into a restaurant with you.
 It can also help increase the chance of being approved for housing that doesn’t allow pets.
 If a landlord asks for an ESA letter, be sure to have it ready.
 Requesting one requires proof of disability (e.g., by providing your doctor’s note) and proof that the animal has been trained to behave properly around others (e.g., by providing documentation from a professional trainer).